 Lend a Hand

 - Donate clothes, food, or other items.
-Check with your local ARC chapter, community center (like the YMCA), or place of worship to find out whether you can drop off donations or if there's another way your family can contribute.
+Check with your local Red Cross chapter, community center (like the YMCA), or place of worship to find out whether you can drop off donations or if there's another way your family can contribute.
 You might suggest donating your time to help sort through donations and/or delivering goods to families affected by the disaster.

 - Organize a fundraiser.
 Perhaps you could help your place of worship or local school organize a fundraiser to collect money or supplies for disaster victims.
 For a donation drive, ask the organization you'd like to donate to whether it needs the items you plan to send.
 Sometimes, charities get too many donations and have to spend money storing or handling the excess items.